shantanuj/shantanuj.github.io/_pages/about.md

 At A*STAR, I've been working on -- i) developing a **commonsense knowledge resource** for machine reading applications, and ii) integrating relevant **cognitive priors in computer vision** models to make them more effective on scene understanding tasks.

-To know more about my work, please have a look at the [Publications](/publications/) section.
+To know more, please have a look at the [Publications](/publications/) section.
 In case you would like to collaborate or have any questions / suggestions, please drop me an email.